mutua-muvevi/next-auth/README.md

 ## Why are you not using the src folder
 Again this is for learning purpose please get off my back! 😅

+## Why in the world would are you not salting the passwords
+This is for learning purpose.
+Passwords should be salted please for your life's sake ALWAYS SALT PASSWORDS! 🙏🏽